straz/artificialtrust/_articles/assholes.md

 Likewise, our cells are innately capable of doing what cancer cells
 do: growing without limits, taking resources from other cells.
 I imagine metastasis is nothing more than one cell whispering to another, "You know you want it."
+Cancer is the dark side of permission.
+It says it's ok to satisfy one's own desires and ignore the harm it does to others.

 Criminal justice was simpler when death was the penalty for most crimes.
 Today our cancer cures seek to isolate and burn away or cut